section-engineering-education/engineering-education/articles/why-you-should-use-celery-with-rabbitmq/index.md

     return celery

 # We use the Flask framework to create an instance of the flask app
-# We then update our broker and backend urls with the env variables
+# We then update our broker and backend URLs with the env variables

 flask_app = Flask(__name__)
 flask_app.config.update(